adelphi-ed-tech/au-courses/courses/school-networks.md

 Week 2: The Command Line
 ------------------------
 This week we will learn how to interact with our computer using the command line (aka terminal).
 The command line interface (CLI) offers and alternative to the graphical user interface (GUI) we are more familiar with.
 Wile the terminal hearkens back to the early days of computing, its still very much alive for systems administrators, software developers, and others.
 In particular, complex tasks can be accomplished with a few lines of text, remote computers can be easily accessed, and all manner of tasks can be automated (and scheduled).
 Specifically, after gaining fluency with the command line, you will be able to log into your RPI from your regular laptop or desktop computer in order to configure and control it.
 To get started on the command line we'll check out Terminus, a game developed at MIT to introduce the players to the command line.

-In addition to jumping into the command line, by the end of the week you will have customized your RPI by installing software packages through `apt`.
+In addition to jumping into the command line, by the end of the week you will have customized your RPI by installing software packages through `apt` and the GUI.
 You will also choose your topic for the first project and set up a Trello with a Board for your project and milestones for each week until it's due.

 **Watch, Play, & Read:**